Eli Perkins.

 }

-What’s in a Test?
+#What's in a Test?

 Let's take a step back here and figure out what has made our code untestable.
 There's a couple things that we're fighting against.
 We don't own UIApplication or it's sharedApplication() method, so it's a bit difficult to substitute our own functionality into these.
 Additionally, we don't have a way to know if calling UIApplication.sharedApplication().registerUserNotificationSettings(_:) really does anything in our unit test.
 We can't assert that the screen has the alert view on it now.